Table of Contents

 Then:

-1. Select a model from the menu, or paste a custom model URI.
+1. Select a vision-language model from the menu, or paste a custom model URI.

 2. Wait for the model to download (first run) and load.

-3. Type sample to try the built-in resume, or enter a file path.
+3. Type sample to try the built-in resume, or enter a file path (text, PDF, DOCX, or image).

 4. View the extracted candidate profile and JSON output.